instaunit/instaunit/README.md

 # Instaunit tests your HTTP APIs

-Instaunit is a tool that lets you write integration tests for REST and Websocket services declaratively and run them automatically.
-You can use Instaunit locally for development and on your CI infrastructure as part of your integration tests.
+Instaunit is a tool that lets you write integration tests for REST, gRPC, and Websocket services declaratively and run them automatically.
+You can use Instaunit locally for development and on your CI infrastructure.

 **Instaunit manages the repetitive details** of setting up and tearing down, executing requests and evaluating responses, which allows you to get more value out of your tests faster.